 The first stop after Halifax is just 45 minutes away.
 Peggy’s Cove is a quaint fishing village with a stunning white lighthouse.

 It’s a paradise for photography, with the lighthouse that often reflects in the pools of water.
 The best time to visit Peggy’s Cove is during sunrise to avoid the crowds.
 Plus, the light is incredible during the golden hour.

 If you’re tired of driving, join this Peggy’s Cove sunset tour from Halifax instead!
 Get a fully guided experience, with hotel pick-up and drop-off included.

 Next up is Lunenberg, a UNESCO world heritage site and one of the most colorful towns in Nova Scotia.

 Dating back to the 18th century, this historic town is full of charming architecture and gigantic tall ships docked in the harbor.
 Head over to the golf course across the harbor for the best views and photo ops of this picturesque town.

 Lunenberg is the perfect place to spend the night relaxing by the sea.
 Check out The Sail Inn – a turn-of-the-century bed and breakfast just 35m from the waterfront.

 A more off-the-beaten-path place to explore nearby is Blue Rocks, a small fishing village just outside of the Lunenberg.
 Head there for sunrise – you won’t be disappointed.

 Lunenberg to Kejimkujik National Park (90 KM)

-Make your way to Kejimkujik National Park for some of the most pristine kayaking opportunities in Atlantic Canada.
-Kejimkujik is a great place to go camping and spend the night star gazing.
+Next up, make your way to Kejimkujik National Park for some of the most pristine kayaking opportunities in eastern Canada.
+Kejimkujik is also a great place to go camping and stargazing if you want to spend the night.